 Magnesium is a key nutrient in making our body run smoothly throughout our lives.
 In fact, it’s commonly known as the ‘spark of life’ and responsible for over 300 biochemical reactions in the body.
-As we age, digestion becomes less efficient and the body’s ability to absorb magnesium may reduce, and this coupled with consuming insufficient magnesium from food sources, can impact the overall intake of the nutrient and lead to health issues.
+As we age, digestion becomes less efficient and the body’s ability to absorb magnesium often reduces.
+At the same time insufficient magnesium in the diet, can impact the overall intake of the nutrient and lead to health issues.

 Magnesium – a crucial nutrient